AlexisRenchon/CliMA_dashboards/slides.md

 - ParamViz.jl package: short script for each app
 - Script to generate all apps (ClimaLSM.jl/docs) -->
-- .yml file to generate apps on PR merged on main: no need to manually connect to server
+- .yml file to run that script when PR merged on main: no need to manually connect to server

 ::right::